Polymer/polymer/README.md

 <paper-checkbox>Web Components!</paper-checkbox>
 ```

-Web Components are now implemented natively on Safari and Chrome (~70% of installed browsers), and run well on Firefox, Edge, and IE11 using [polyfills](https://github.com/webcomponents/webcomponentsjs).
+Web Components are now implemented natively on Safari, Firefox and Chrome (~80% of installed browsers), and run well on Edge, and IE11 using [polyfills](https://github.com/webcomponents/webcomponentsjs).
 Read more [below](#overview).

 ## Getting started